-The sample does not flow easily through the column:
+The sample does not flow easily through the spin column:

 - The resin is clogged with particulates.
-Pre-filter the sample just before loading it on to the metal chelate resin. - If the column is not stored at 2-8°C, or it has been used more than once and stored in the absence of a bacteriostat, microbial growth may restrict flow through the column.
+Pre-filter the sample just before loading it on to the metal chelate resin. - If the resin is not stored at 2-8°C, or it has been used more than once and stored in the absence of a bacteriostat, microbial growth may restrict flow through the spin column.

-No elution of the target protein is observed from the column:
+No elution of the target protein is observed from the resin: